jobbflykt/x509-mode/README.md

 A new buffer should display the parsed certificate.

-To view certificates, CRLs, private and public keys Diffie-Hellman parameters, certificate requests,pkcs7 files and parsed ASN.1 respectively:
+To view certificates, CRLs, private and public keys Diffie-Hellman parameters, certificate requests, pkcs7 files and parsed ASN.1 respectively:

     M-x x509-viewcert
     M-x x509-viewcrl